mattm8600/MattCave/Materials/Materials Engineering.md

 My notes for the introduction to Materials Engineering.

+Matierals science
+- Investigate relationships between structures and properties of materials
+- Create new materials
+Materials Enginer

 ## Chapter 1: Introduction
 Summary: (L1)
 - Material Properties depend on their structures